satas20/SchoolManagementService/Readme.md

 ### Chat log system
  The app has a chat and log system where users can send   announcements to all the users in the system.
   System automatically logs the changes made in the DB The chat log system is implemented using web sockets.
+Chat system url : http://localhost:8080/

 <p align="center">

   <img src="Media/ChatLog.png" height= "500">

 </p>